 3) For Landing Page Optimization.

 With Google’s website optimizer, you can quickly test and optimize your landing pages so that you don’t have to wait months for the traffic you would ordinarily need for optimizing with organic traffic.
 You can create a landing page that’s super optimized for your conversion type so that when the organic visitors do come, you’ll convert them at ultra high rates.
 This gives you a huge head start over your competitors.
 It also allows you to create personas that you can map to keywords or sets of keywords to each persona so you can create specific “SEO Campaigns” and more effectively structure a larger SEO effort.

 4) For Geographic Targeting.

-AdWords allows some pretty granular geographic targeting.
-Knowing which countries, cities or states convert best (by using a Geographic Performance Report in AdWords), can help you optimize your pages specifically for those locations.
+Google Ads allows some pretty granular geographic targeting.
+Knowing which countries, cities or states convert best (by using a Geographic Performance Report in Google Ads), can help you optimize your pages specifically for those locations.
 It can also help deciding which cities to target when running local business listing campaigns.
 This data can also help you decide if you should create location specific landing pages or not.
 Tailoring landing pages to a users location has proven extremely effective… How many really attractive people have you seen available for a date in *your area* lately?